 - Clean the thermostat before each heating season.

-Asides from regular maintenance which you can do yourself, it is vital that you engage a fully trained oil boiler specialist to carry out an annual furnace service.
+Besides regular maintenance which you can do yourself, it is vital that you engage a fully trained oil boiler specialist to carry out an annual furnace service.
 This will not only ensure that your boiler runs more efficiently but will flag up any issues and parts which may need to be replaced before they can cause problems.
-Regular maintenance will save you fuel, by keeping your boiler running more efficiently and will also ensure that parts are replaced in a timely fashion before any repairs are necessary.
+Regular maintenance will save you fuel, by keeping your boiler running more efficiently and will also ensure that parts are replaced in a timely manner before any repairs are necessary.
 Such maintenance will minimize furnace repair cost ensuring that your fuel is burned efficiently and replacing parts which are worn or faulty.

 Electric furnaces work in a similar way to gas furnace boilers, except that they use an electric current to heat the water.
 The water is then pumped around your central heating system to the various radiators.
 Electric boilers can be more expensive than gas or oil furnaces.
 However, the need for a flue is not necessary as fuel is not being burned in the same way.
 This means that electric boilers are 100% energy efficient.
 Electric boilers also have fewer internal components.
 Electric boilers are also by and large easier to install and there is no need for annual servicing or maintenance contracts.
 Since there is no combustion there are no gases or dangerous substances which means that an electric boiler is also a safer and cleaner way of heating your home and water.
 A final advantage is that the life of an electric boiler is generally longer than a gas or oil furnace by up to five years, a significant increase.